-The Trust has been advised that Culinary Workers Union Local 226, which represents approximately 100 employees at UHS' Valley Hospital, of 58 Trust Shares, intends to submit a proposal for a vote at the annual meeting and to solicit proxies with respect to the proposal.
+The Trust has been advised that Culinary Workers Union Local 226, which represents approximately 100 employees at UHS' Valley Hospital, and is an owner of 56 Trust Shares, intends to submit a proposal for a vote at the annual meeting and to solicit proxies with respect to the proposal.
 The Trust understands that the proposal relates to a request that the Board of Trustees adopt and submit for shareholder approval an amendment to the Trust's Declaration of Trust regarding the qualifications of Independent Trustees.
-The Trust is not soliciting proxies with respect to this matter and the persons appointed as proxies in the form of proxy included with this proxy statement cannot and will not exercise discretionary authority granted to them with respect to other matters that may come before the meeting to vote on this proposal if it comes before the meeting.
+The Trust is not soliciting proxies with respect to this matter and the persons appointed as proxies in the form of the proxy included with this proxy statement cannot and will not exercise the discretionary authority granted to them with respect to other matters that may come before the meeting to vote on this proposal if it comes before the meeting.